nikolaia/fake-webapp-deploy/README.md

 # Setup for deploying on Azure App Service with F# Make

-P.S: All code is available here: https://github.com/nikolaia/fake-webapp-deploy
+All code is available here: https://github.com/nikolaia/fake-webapp-deploy

+This article goes trough deploying to Azure App Service without depending on external services and using scripts that can be run and tested locally.

+## Why FAKE

-We have been using FAKE (F# Make) in the latest projects I've been part of for some crucial reasons:
+We have been using FAKE (F# Make) in the latest projects I've been part of for some obvious reasons:

 Running builds locally.
 No magic that a build-server controls.
 No need to commit code, and push it, to see if the Artifact produced by your build is correct.
-Everything can be done on the developer machine.
+Everything can be done on the developer machine and builds are **reproducible**.

-Source controlled build-scripts ensure that we can check out old code and still build it.
+**Source controlled** build-scripts ensure that we can check out old code and still build it.
 See audits of who changed it, and most important of all: Since the script is part of the repository we can change it in a branch without changing it on the build server, having other branches that don't support these changes fail (Yes we could also clone or copy the build-definition on the build server, but that is boring work and requires someone to clean up later).

-FAKE, even though it's a DSL, is valid F# and has great editor support in VS Code using the Ionide-extension.
+FAKE, even though it's a DSL, is valid F# and has **great editor support** in VS Code using the Ionide-extension.
 It also works inside Visual Studio.
 We didn't get this from Cake or Psake.

+## What does a build script do

 FAKE normally has a build.cmd/build.sh file that downloads FAKE from NuGet and then bootstraps your build.fsx file.
 The simplest build.fsx files usually just calls MSBuild and zips the result, but you can do more advanced things like check if NuGet Packages are consolidated and fail the build if they are not: